Pre-Med Class

 As a pre-medicine graduate, you will be able to

-• apply biblical principles to support decisions regarding ethical issues, and
+• apply biblical principles to support decisions regarding ethical issues.

 • demonstrate proficiency in entrance requirements for medical school.